Origin of Eukaryotes

 Baum, D. A. 2015.
 A comparison of autogenous theories for the origin of eukaryotic cells.
 American Journal of Botany 102:1954–1965.

-Provides an analysis of autogenous theories for the origin of the nucleus and eukaryogenesis in general, framed in the context of cellular topology, consilience with modern cell biology and the timing of mitochondrial acquisition.
+Compares different autogenous theories for the origin of the nucleus and eukaryogenesis in general, framed in the context of cellular topology, consilience with modern cell biology and the timing of mitochondrial acquisition.

 Eme, L., S. C. Sharpe, M. W. Brown, et al. 2014.
-On the age of eukaryotes: evaluating evidence from fossils and molecular clocks.
+On the age of eukaryotes: Evaluating evidence from fossils and molecular clocks.
 Cold Spring Harbor Perspectives in Biology 6:a016139.

 Reviews the phylogenetic and fossil evidence on the age of eukaryotes.